quotient-im/libQuotient/CONTRIBUTING.md

   library on top of libQuotient.
 Consider people who run LXDE or even GNOME (as the author of these lines does) and normally don't have KDE frameworks installed (some even oppose installing those) - libQuotient caters to them too.
-* Never forget that libQuotient is aimed to be a non-visual library;
-  QtGui in dependencies is only there to allow (entirely offscreen) handling of QImages.
-While there's a bunch of visual code (in C++ and QML) shared between Quotient-enabled _applications_, this is likely to end up in a separate (Quotient-backed) library, rather than libQuotient itself.
+* Never forget that libQuotient is an offscreen library; it only depends on QtGui to handle `QImage` objects (entirely offscreen still).
+While there's a bunch of visual code (in C++ and QML) shared between Quotient-enabled _applications_, this is likely to end up in a separate (Quotient-backed) library, rather than in libQuotient itself.
 * Also be mindful that libQuotient strives to be cross-platform inasmuch as Qt is.
 If the introduced dependency (even from inside Qt - e.g. DBus on Linux) is unavailable on one of the platforms already supported, it can only be added